 - Reduced number of sealing parts and installation time

-- Visually detectable after assembly, eliminating possibility of errors and omissions
+- Visually detectable after assembly, eliminating the possibility of errors and omissions

 - No retorquing required, metal-to-metal contact ensures positive closure and optimum bolt loading